Music

 Teachers have studied at world renowned institutions and bring their love of music to life in the classroom.

-The key skills of performing, composing and listening are developed from the very start of Key Stage 3 with students in Year 9 branching out and further developing their skills in preparation to study BTEC Music in Year 10 & 11.
-BTEC Level 1/Level 2 Tech Award in Music Practice is also offered in Year 10/11.
+The key skills of listening, composing and performing are taught and developed from the very start of Key Stage 3 with students in Year 9 branching out and further developing their skills in preparation to study GCSE Music in Years 10 and 11.

 “I would teach children Music, Physics, and Philosophy; but most importantly Music, for the patterns in Music